hpsaturn/ESPNowCam/README.md

 ## Troubleshooting

 The **Freenove camera** sometimes needs good power cable and also takes some seconds to stabilization, that means, that not worries for initial video glitches.

-The **XIAO camera** experiences thermal issues; after a few minutes, it may stop transmission and won't restart it until it's cooled down.

 For **Arduino IDE users**, if you have a compiling error, maybe you forget install NanoPb library.
 Please see above.